Skip to content

 • You must be able to pay for your own travel costs to Germany

-• You need a motivational letter in German, and it is important to show your ties to South Africa and your plans to return back home
+• You need a motivational letter in German, and it is important to show your ties to South Africa and your plans to return home

 • You must supply a CV in German